RS500

 The RS500 is a double handed trapeze skiff designed by Phil Morrison, manufactured and designed by RS Sailing.
 The class has a PY number of 972.
 There are two sail size options (the S and XL rig) and makes the RS500 suitable for youngsters and adults.
-With ISAF Recognised Status, the RS500 has a racing circuit with events in UK, Europe and World Championships.
+With ISAF Recognised Status, the RS500 has a racing circuit with events in the UK, Europe and the World Championships.

 Performance and design

 The cockpit is uncluttered and the low transom design makes climbing aboard after capsize easy and a pivoting centreboard and rudder make launch and recovery safe.